AutoxingTech/axbot_restbook/docs/reference/mappings.md

 ## Save Mapping Artifacts Directly as a Map

-Only when saved as a map, the robot can load and use it for navigation.
+The robot can only load and use a map for navigation once it has been saved.
-This way(with `mapping_id`) is more efficient than [POSTing the whole map](./maps.md#create-a-map) with all fields.
+This method (using `mapping_id`) is more efficient than [POSTing the entire map](./maps.md#create-a-map) with all fields.

 ![](./save_mapping_as_map.png)